ginaBai/ginabai.github.io/_pages/about.md

 My research interests fall into the intersection of software engineering and computer science education.
 In particular, I am intersted in understanding and addressing the barriers and misconceptions that students have during software development, with a specific focus on software testing.
 I am also interested in research areas such as code search and DEI in computing communities.

-I received my Ph.D. in Computer Science in June 2022 from North Carolina State University, where I was advised by <a href="https://kstolee.github.io" target="_blank">Dr. Kathryn T. Stolee</a> in the <a href="https://csrankings.org/#/fromyear/2017/toyear/2022/index?soft&us" target="_blank">Collaborative Software Engineering Lab</a>.
+I received my Ph.D. in Computer Science in June 2022 from North Carolina State University, where I was advised by <a href="https://kstolee.github.io" target="_blank">Dr. Kathryn T. Stolee</a> in the Collaborative Software Engineering Lab.
 In 2016, I received my B.S. in Computer Science from Wake Forest University where I also minored in Mathematics.

 Outside of work, I enjoy cooking, reading, photography, and doing jigsaw puzzles.